 Prior to the acquisition by the Company in 2019, the Imperial Zone was last drilled in 2008, and returned highlight drill intersection widths from this zone of 13.30 grams per tonne ("gpt") gold over 4.20 metres ("m") (est 1.8 m true width), 7.05 gpt gold over 5.06 m (est 2.05 m true width), 5.70 gpt gold over 12.05 m (est 9.5 m true width), 5.43 gpt gold over 15.35 m (est 10 m true width) and 2.16 gpt gold over 12.13 m (est 6.5 m true width), in five (5) drill holes of an eight (8) holes drilling campaign.

 The Company has completed two Reverse Circulation "RC" drilling programs in December 2020 and May 2021 with a total of 51 shallow RC drill holes with very encouraging gold assay results from the Eagle Zone, a new discovery at the Diplomat Zone and Treasure Prospect and further encouraging drill results at the Imperial Zone.
 Highlight results from both of these drill campaigns include 14.08 gpt gold over 15.24 m, 10.50 gpt gold over 6.1 m and 9.70 gpt gold over 12.2 m at the Eagle Zone, 16.39 gpt gold over 4.57 m at the Diplomat Zone, and 7.23 gpt gold over 4.6 m at the Imperial Zone.
+A total of forty-one (41) of the fifty-one (51) RC drill holes completed by the company in 2020 and 2021 returned significant gold intersections of at least three (3) metres in width.

 Surface grab, chip and channel sampling results, together with the historic drilling, indicate a mineralized “Epizonal” Orogenic gold system within the Royal Shear that extends over at least 1,200 m of strike and 400 m vertically.
 A biogeochemical survey and prospecting indicates mineralized potential for about 2 km of trend.